-Call 911 or go to the emergency department at the hospital closest to you for a medical emergency.
-Talk to a member of your healthcare team if you have questions or do not understand any of the information in this handout.
+Call 911 or go to the Emergency Department at the hospital closest to you for a medical emergency.
+Talk to any member of your healthcare team if you have questions or do not understand any of the information in this handout.